JuneTheMistborn/Switch-DaySkipper/README.md

 2. Download the above files and extract them into your premade folder (you may want to create a copy so you don't have to download the files everytime you want to change the days skipped).

-2. One of the files that you just extracted is lufa-LUFA-170418.zip, extract it into the folder you created (not the Switch-DaySkipper directory from what you just downloaded).
+2. One of the files in the Switch-Dayskipper-Master folder is lufa-LUFA-170418.zip, navigate into Switch-DaySkipper-Master and extract lufa-LUFA-170418.zip into the folder you originally created (not the Switch-DaySkipper directory from what you just downloaded).

 3. Now you must download mingw32 from here: http://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/ (it will auto download when you click on the link).